XiyuanWu/Data_Science_Projects/README.md

 This repository includes multiple data science projects.

+## Digit Recognizer

+MNIST ("Modified National Institute of Standards and Technology") is the de facto “hello world” dataset of computer vision.
+Since its release in 1999, this classic dataset of handwritten images has served as the basis for benchmarking classification algorithms.
+As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.

+This is Kaggle's competition: [Digit Recognizer](https://www.kaggle.com/competitions/digit-recognizer/overview), and I rank top 25% on this project.

 ## Real Estate Analysis
 Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
 But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.